iamtowbee/afya-backend/README.md

-Certainly!
-Below is a simple template for your README.md file.
-It provides a brief introduction, information on how to use the two routes, and examples.

----

-# Simple DID API Documentation
+# Afya DID API Documentation

 ## Introduction

 Welcome to the Afya DID API!
 This API provides functionality for generating and checking encrypted Decentralized Identifiers (DIDs).
 DIDs are unique identifiers associated with a particular entity or user.
-The API utilizes secure 256-bit encryption `(AES-256-CBC)` to secure DIDs.
+The API utilizes secure 256-bit encryption, `AES-256-CBC`, to secure DIDs.

 ## API Base URL